BashScriptHub/Main_Script/README.md

 They are components of the main script. /Installer installs the script.
 /Main runs the script.
 /GitHub is used to push commits to GitHub!
 As this is in active Devlopement!
 /Testing is used for my own personal use.
-As I have to actively test it and I am coding on mobile that's why this will install it and then run it... https://GitHub.com/BashScriptHub/Docs coming soon
+As I have to actively test it and I am coding on mobile that's why this will install it and then run it.
+I do not recommend using start.sh in /Testing folder.. https://GitHub.com/BashScriptHub/Docs coming soon

 # Installing